Benjamin Tillman: Legislative activities and re-elections

-Tillman was the primary sponsor of the Tillman Act, the first federal campaign finance reform law, which was passed in 1907 and which banned corporate contributions in federal political campaigns.
-Justice Clarence Thomas has suggested that Tillman's motivation in introducing this legislation was to reduce the power of corporations which tended to favor Republicans and African Americans.
+Tillman was the primary sponsor of the Tillman Act, the first federal campaign-finance reform law, which was passed in 1907 and banned corporate contributions in federal political campaigns.
+Justice Clarence Thomas has suggested that Tillman's motivation in introducing this legislation was to reduce the power of corporations, which tended to favor Republicans and African Americans.

-When Tillman entered the Senate in 1895, he was opposed to expansion of the United States Navy, fearing the expenditure would cause the issuance of bonds by the president, which he felt would only enrich the wealthy.
-Tillman sat on the Senate Committee on Naval Affairs, and soon came to understand that South Carolina could benefit from naval appropriations steered towards her.
+When Tillman entered the Senate in 1895, he was opposed to expansion of the United States Navy, fearing that the expenditure would cause the issuance of bonds by the president, which he felt would only enrich the wealthy.
+Tillman sat on the Senate Committee on Naval Affairs and soon came to understand that South Carolina could benefit from naval appropriations steered towards her.
 A flow of federal funds to his home state resulted, beginning in 1900, followed by the establishment, in 1909, of the Charleston Naval Shipyard.
-Once Democrats took control of the Senate for the first time in Tillman's tenure, in 1913, he became chairman of the committee and allied with others from the southeast (such as Navy Secretary Josephus Daniels, a North Carolinian) to see that the bulk of naval appropriations would be spent there.
-In 1912 Tillman requested the US Navy determine the maximum size of battleship that could be produced.
-Over the next four years, the Navy developed a series of designs, called the Tillman battleship or maximum battleship, that were significantly larger and more powerful than any battleship in service in the world.
-The Navy submitted the Tillman IV-2 design to Congress, but the US entry into World War I and the Washington Naval Treaty afterward put an end to such fantastic designs.
+Once Democrats took control of the Senate for the first time in Tillman's tenure, in 1913, he became chairman of the committee and allied with others from the Southeast (such as Navy Secretary Josephus Daniels, a North Carolinian) to see that the bulk of naval appropriations would be spent there.

 Tillman also served as chairman of the Committee on Revolutionary Claims (57th through 59th Congresses) and on the Committee on Five Civilized Tribes of Indians (61st and 62nd Congresses).
 Strokes in 1908 and 1910 decreased his influence and ability in the Senate; his seniority entitled him to become Senate Appropriations Committee chairman in 1913, but his health did not permit it.